John Hartman (artist): Selected exhibitions

 Although Hartman has a lengthy exhibition history beginning with a solo exhibition at Trinity College, University of Toronto, in 1972, and with many shows nationally and internationally, largely in the 1980s, it took Painting the Bay: Recent Work by John Hartman at the McMichael Canadian Art Collection in 1993, large-scale paintings of Georgian Bay, aerial views of thickly-painted landscape, to bring him to critical attention.
 In the skies of this series, Hartman painted stories about the places he depicted to achieve his concept of the land as being more than mere landscape.

 Hartman continued to receive national exposure with the exhibition and book Big North: The Paintings of John Hartman, a major exhibition of Hartman's works, organized by Museum London and the Tom Thomson Art Gallery which toured Canada between 1999 and 2002.
 In 2003, he began to paint aerial views of cities as living organisms.
 These paintings made up the exhibition and book Cities curated by Stuart Reid which toured Canada and internationally from 2007 to 2009.
 In 2014, the Woodstock Art Gallery organized John Hartman: Many Lives Mark This Place with a book by Ian M. Thom, an exhibition of a series of 30 portraits of Canadian authors and the places that were important to them.
 The show travelled to the McMichael Canadian Art Gallery and elsewhere.

 Honours and awards

 He is a member of the Royal Canadian Academy.
 In 2020, he received the Order of Canada.
-The John Hartman Award from the MacLaren Art Centre in Barrie, ON was established in 2016.
+The John Hartman Award from the MacLaren Art Centre in Barrie, Ontario was established in 2016.
 In 2018, Olivia Whetung received the award.